parth-sarawgi09/e-commerce-application-follow-along/README.md

 Welcome to Milestone 25! 🎉

 In this milestone, we focus on creating a backend endpoint to place an order.
 This involves setting up an API endpoint that will allow users to place orders by providing product, user, and address details.

+# Milestone 26: Get User Orders Endpoint

+Welcome to Milestone 26! 🎉

+In this milestone, we focus on creating a backend endpoint to retrieve all orders placed by a user.
+This involves setting up an API endpoint that allows users to fetch all their previous orders based on their email.